meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 We have updated and significantly simplified the original eval scripts from the BIRD [repo](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird) for Llama 3 & 4 models hosted via Meta's [Llama API](https://llama.developer.meta.com) or [Together.ai](https://together.ai), as well as the fine-tuned Llama 3.1 model, so you can quickly evaluate in 1-2-3 steps how well different Llama models perform on the Text2SQL task.

-We have also provided end-to-end scripts for generating datasets and fine-tuning a quantized Llama 3.1 8B model to gain a **165% accuracy improvement** over the original model.
+We have also provided end-to-end scripts for generating datasets (with and without reasoning steps) and fine-tuning the quantized Llama 3.1 8B model to gain a **165% (with no reasoning) and 209% (with reasoning) accuracy improvement** over the original model.

 ## Llama Text2SQL Evaluation Results